-I hold a PhD in Political Science from Cologne University, where I was Senior Research Associate of the Jean Monnet Chair for Political Science and the Seminar for Social Policy and Qualitative Research Methods for the Social Sciences from 2000 to 2014.
+I hold a PhD in Political Science from Cologne University, where I was Senior Research Associate of the Jean Monnet Chair for Political Science and the Chair for Social Policy and Qualitative Research Methods for the Social Sciences from 2000 to 2014.
 In 2009, I received the Stiftung Demokratie Best PhD Thesis Award for outstanding research on democratic decision-making within the EU’s supranational polity.
 Prior to joining the EUI in 2010, I conducted research on EU integration studies; Europeanisation; multilevel and new modes of governance; policy co-ordination; environmental, employment and socio-economic policies; economic governance and cohesion policy; EU constitutionalisation; EU enlargement; and curriculum development in EU studies.
-Since 2010, I work on evidence-based policy-making (EBPM), measuring as governance technique, global governance, sustainable development and data science.
-Among my most recent publications is the ‘Palgrave Handbook on Indicators in Global Governance’ (co-edited with D.V.
-Malito and N. Bhuta; 2018).
+Since 2010, I work on the analysis of measuring and the use of statistics as governance technique; data-based governance; data and evidence literacy in policy-making; evidence-informed policy-making; multilevel and anticipatory governance; socio-economic as well as eco-social policies; and sustainable development.

-Over the past 19 years, a multitude of international collaborations enabled me to establish a wide cooperation network within academia and EU politics across and beyond the EU, which made me particularly interested in aspects of global governance, multilevel policy-making, data-based governance, data for policy-making and evidence-informed policy-making.
+Over the past 23 years, a multitude of international collaborations enabled me to establish a wide cooperation network within academia and EU politics across and beyond the EU, which made me particularly interested in aspects of global governance, multilevel policy-making, data-based governance, data for policy-making and evidence-informed policy-making.